frictionlessdata/tableschema-js/README.md

 * remote CSV file (URL)
 * readable stream

-Following methods are available on `Resource` instances:
+Following methods are available on `Table` instances:
 * `iter(callback, failFast, skipConstraints)`<sup>1,2</sup> - iterate through the given dataset provided in constructor and returns converted data

 <sup>1</sup> If `failFast` is set to `true`, it will raise the first error it encounters, otherwise an array of errors thrown (if there are any errors occur).
 Default is `false`